 Earl’s Court most popular café is one of the last of the London’s great coffee houses founded in the 1950s.
-As a café, restaurant and music venue, the Troubadour was right smack in the centre of the Swingin’ 60s scene in London.
+As a café, restaurant and music venue, the Troubadour was right smack in the center of the Swingin’ 60s scene in London.
 Even though it remains at the heart of London’s music scene, it still oozes that vintage charm of days gone by.
 And oh what days they were!
 Through these doors walked such legendary performers as Bob Dylan and Jimi Hendrix.
-In more recent times, Troubadour also had the honour of hosting Adele’s first gig.
+In more recent times, Troubadour also had the honor of hosting Adele’s first gig.

 As you walk down Old Brompton Road, it’s easy to spot the Troubadour with its colorful rows of teapots lining the windows.
 Inside, the decor is what might happen if the owner of a nostalgia shop decided to move in with a bohemian musician – vintage bits and bobs line the shelves and the walls are covered with memorabilia, instruments, records.
 Everything but the kitchen sink.
 (It might be there and we just missed it …) It’s charming and utterly refreshing in its uniqueness.

 The Troubadour is a café and restaurant with an extensive menu for breakfast, brunch, lunch and dinner.
 Locals stop in for a coffee and comfortable spot to catch up with friends or to tuck into a nice bowl of soup or the daily specials.
 When I stopped in recently I enjoyed lunch next to a table of young mothers who were talking about their kid’s schools, shopping and life over a cup of coffee.
 That’s the Troubadour … from Bob Dylan to neighborhood moms … all naturally coming together in one setting.